therealsgopi/KryptoMaster/README.md

 On successful login of a User to his/her dashboard, user can encrypt and/or decrupt multiple files.
 ### Encrypt: -
 User can browse or enter the path to select a file to be encrypted and enter a Secret Key and on pressing the Encrypt button:
-1. the file contents are encrypted
+1. The file contents are encrypted
-2. details of the file is added to the user's table
+2. Details of the file is added to the user's table
-3. a new file (file name is encrypted too) is created in a secure location and the encrypted data is written into it
+3. A new file (file name is encrypted too) is created in a secure location and the encrypted data is written into it
-4. the original file is deleted
+4. The original file is deleted
 ### Decrypt: -
 User can select a file from the list of files that he has already encrypted that has to be decrypted and enter the Secret Key and on pressing the Decrypt button:
-1. the file contents are decrypted
+1. The file contents are decrypted
-2. a file is created in the original location and the decrypted data is written into it
+2. A file is created in the original location and the decrypted data is written into it
-3. details of the file is deleted from the user's table
+3. Details of the file is deleted from the user's table
-4. the encrypted file is deleted
+4. The encrypted file is deleted

 ## How to USE KryptoMaster
 1. Run the below command: